trueauracoral/badminton/README.md

             - [X] Forward
             - [X] Backward
     - [ ] Player 2
+        - [ ] Need to make it so that way he doesn't go past the trapezoidal permiter
+            - A: 11/14/25
+        - [ ] Need to make it so that way he shoots the ball where the player isn't located but also not outside the trapezoid
+            - A: 11/15/25
 - [X] Code Animation player
 - [X] Make it so that way the hitbox adjusts when the player jumps up.
 - [X] (10/13/25) Fix diagonals
 - [X] Make a backwall to bounce off of.
 - [X] Ball Collision
     - [X] (10/19/25) Player
-    - [ ] I need to fix it so that way it checks if they are on the same y position
+    - [X] (11/15/25) I need to fix it so that way it checks if they are on the same y position
         - ASSIGNED: (10/31/25)
     - [X] (10/26/25) Net
 - [X] Make ball bounce